MA717/Restaurant-Website/README.md

 Only the admins have the authority to add, delete, modify dishes to the menu, and upload dishes images to the server.
 Promotion: can be added to the dishes for discounts.

-purpose for this project is to demonsterate use of the REST API, Express routes , NoSQL data model, Schemas population , user authentication methods ( JSON web token , OAuth , cookies , sessions).
+Purpose for this project is to demonsterate use of the REST API, Express routes , NoSQL data model, Schemas population , user authentication methods ( JSON web token , OAuth , cookies , sessions).